This is a warning. A call from me to you – from one insurance professional to the other. Do not let COVID-19 slow you down. You need to mobilize now.

 Embrace the cloud and let your SaaS provider make sure that you can run your business seamlessly.
 (No worries; it works!)

 And finally, think about what will happen when the pandemic returns next year, and we will have to face yet another round of the same crisis.
-What will be our excuse for not being ready and not having the right systems and processes in place?
+What will be our excuse for not being ready and not having the right insurance software, systems, and processes in place?

 Act fast, and you will be able to stand by your clients’ side, weather the storm, and flourish in the new market – built on the ashes of this cataclysmic era.